ABillBlakely/Zinc-Box/README.md

 - IMD < 0.08%

 ## Intended changes for V2.
 Changes will come in two categories, electrical and mechanical.
+You can see more details for many of these things in the [issue tracker](issues).

 ### Electrical
 - Closer match to ideal transfer curve.